kavon/stack-rfc/README.md

 The current [Statepoint call intrinsic](https://llvm.org/docs/Statepoints.html#llvm-experimental-gc-statepoint-intrinsic) is a wrapper for a call to a function during which a garbage-collection cycle may occur.
 A Statepoint enables the construction of code with the property that a garbage-collected pointer's value may change during the call (to support moving GC).
 That is, after the call returns, you must use the new, relocated pointer returned by [`gc.relocate` intrinsics](https://llvm.org/docs/Statepoints.html#llvm-experimental-gc-relocate-intrinsic) in the IR, as the prior version is no longer valid.
+All garbage-collected pointers that are live after the statepoint call returns must appear as an argument to the intrinsic.

 In the following (simplified) example, `@foo` performs the call `@bar(42)` using the `gc.statepoint` intrinsic.
 This use of the intrinsic tells the code generator that the garbage collector needs the ability to locate the GC pointer `%ptr` in `@foo`'s stack frame, since the collector may be invoked during the execution of `@bar`.